 Remember, being social involves people, your biggest asset.

-How To Engage Millennials With Social Intranet
+How To Engage Staff With Your Social Intranet

-A Generation Of Social Media Natives
+Hello Millennials: A Generation Of Social Media Natives

 Why Millennials Don’t Want To Be Your Friend

-Recreating The Social Intranet Experience For Millennials
+Recreating The Social Intranet Experience For All

-2. Defining the purpose
+2. Defining The Purpose

-Millennials won’t inherently know why they are supposed to be using the social intranet.
-They may assume it is for the same purposes as the likes of Facebook and Twitter, and want to steer clear, or that it is for some other work-related purpose which they don’t quite understand, and as a result, don’t engage.
-Cast vision to your teams around the benefits and role of the social intranet and ensure that no one misunderstands why it exists in the first place.
+Remember the lens that staff are viewing the intranet through.
+For example, millennials won’t inherently know why they should use social intranets.
+They may assume it is for the same purposes as the likes of Facebook and Twitter and want to steer clear.
+Or they may think it is for some other work-related purpose that they don’t quite understand and, as a result, don’t engage.
+Cast vision to your teams around the benefits and role of the social platform and ensure that no one misunderstands why it exists in the first place.

 3. Leading By Example